cangulo/cangulo/README.md

 - 🏠️ I live in Barcelona 🇪🇸 but I was born in Venezuela 🇻🇪
 - 👨‍🎓 I studied Telecommunication engineering at [UPC](https://www.upc.edu/en/)
 - 🌱 I’m currently working at [Ohpen](https://ohpen.com) as a Platform Engineer
-- ⌛️ I have 7+ years of experience.
+- ⌛️ I have 8+ years of experience.
 My previous companies:
     - Avanade (2 years) -> worked with SharePoint (yes, ouch 🤕)
-    - Safened / FourthLine (1.5 years) -> dotnet + AWS
+    - Safened / FourthLine (1.5 years) -> AWS, dotnet
-    - Ohpen ( currently, +3.5 years) -> dotnet, terraform and AWS
+    - Ohpen ( currently, +4.5 years) -> terraform, AWS, DataDog, GitHub workflows, python, dotnet
 - 🐧 I use [**Elementary**](https://elementary.io) as a personal OS, it is a Ubuntu-based distro with a beautiful UI and powerful performance.
 Try it!
 - 💻️ My setup includes:
     - 🪟 WSL, [oh-my-posh](https://ohmyposh.dev) and a lot of PowerShell scripts included in my PS profile as explained [here](https://carlosangulo.es/blog/powershell-serie/2020-08-24-configuring-powershell-profile)